byterubpay/byterub-site/_posts/2018-01-20-logs-for-the-Community-meeting-held-on-2018-01-20.md

 **\<monerodesigns>** who is the target audience?
 **\<monerodesigns>** everyman? or a crypto geek?
 **\<emesik>** from the summary it looks like addressing a broad audience
-**\<serhack>**  expect the audience to be a mix of new, non-technical users and people who are more familiar with Monero and more technically advanced.
+**\<serhack>**  expect the audience to be a mix of new, non-technical users and people who are more familiar with ByteRub and more technically advanced.
 **\<serhack>** I \*
 **\<rehrar>** alright, further questions can be fielded to serhack after the meeting, we've got more updates people
 **\<serhack>** emesik: sure!